dodorlee1210/4ULN/README.md

 - different types of items and collectibles
 - inventory system

+##### Project Domain
-- [ ] a brief, high-level description of what kind of application your team is thinking of developing.
+   a brief, high-level description of what kind of application your team is thinking of developing.
     Our team is considering developing a text-based, UofT themed (Life at UofT) adventure game.
     With a graphical user interface (GUI), it will provide an immersive and interactive experience for the players.
     This game will feature narratives with some illustrations to enrich the storytelling, and it will require